CleverRaven/Cataclysm-DDA/doc/reviewing_PR_guide.md

 Like 4, this is a bit of a personal call.
 Changing the durability of a few items, or the spawn frequency of a bunch of things, doesn't require extensive justification.
 "No houses have toasters, so I added toasters to most houses" is a fine change that needs very little sourcing.
 "There should be more medieval armour in the game region" is a major change to balance and requires a lot more of a source, or failing that, a clear "go ahead" from either a senior project lead (eg. Kevin, Zhilkinserg, KorGgent, Erk) or multiple experienced developers (green names on Discord); sometimes multiple collaborators would be sufficient.
 This is particularly true if it touches on any of the previous "controversial" topics, like bows and solar power, or if it touches on sci-fi/fantasy content (cbms, mutations, portals, etc).

 Another way to think of this rule might be "Extraordinary claims require extraordinary evidence, and ordinary claims require ordinary evidence".
-If you tell me there should be duct tape spawning in hardware stores, I won't need much of a source.
-If you tell me that solar panels alone can give an electric car all the power it needs, I'm gonna need some very good evidence of that since nobody is making solar cars.
+If you tell me there should be duct tape spawning in hardware stores, we won't need much of a source.
+If you state that solar panels alone can give an electric car all the power it needs, we're gonna need some very good evidence of that since nobody is making solar cars.

 ## 7. Failing CI tests aren't related